damtharvey/reu2023/README.md

 Then, open a web browser and paste the link that you copied from before.

-Or, another way to do it using your web-browser on the local machine.
+Or, another way to do it using your web-browser on the local machine and CHPC.
 1. Using your web-browser on the local machine open new window with the following address:
 ```
 https://notchpeak.chpc.utah.edu:3300
 ```
 Accept the connection and proceed to notchpeak.chpc.utah.edu

 2. Log in using your Username (U-ID starting with letter 'u') and Password.

 3. Now you are on CHPC.
 From the main page create a new terminal by clicking "+" button, select "xterm"

 4. Once it launches, write command "myallocation", you should get something like this:

 ```
 [u1111111@notchpeak1:~]$ myallocation
 	You have a general allocation on kingspeak.
 Account: cs-reu, Partition: kingspeak